patofoto/Demon_Klipper_Essentials_Unified/README.md

 # WELCOME TO 3DPrintDemon DEVILISHLY GOOD Klipper macros!

-# This UNIFIED version will run on almost any COREXY or BED SLINGER (cartesian) Klipper printer with no changes needed to the files!
+# This UNIFIED version will run on almost any COREXY or BED SLINGER (cartesian) Klipper printer with no changes needed to the macro files!
+Small user setting changes will be required of course.

 The macros will check what machine you have & adapt themselves to it automatically!
 So for example if you hit `GANTRY_LEVEL` on a COREXY printer you'll get a `QUAD_GANTRY_LEVEL`, but if you do the same on a bed slinger you'll get a `Z_TILT_ADJUST` - IF your printer has that feature enabled!
 Same macro button but different function!
 Also there is a built in smart park, where the printer knows if you have a probe based Z endstop or a switch & will adjust the parking height during macro events to suit your system!
 Further hardware options are manually selectable in the user settings file.